+We seek to continuously grow our underwriting income by developing product offerings for lines of business that harness our core competencies and where we believe we can generate attractive risk adjusted returns.
 We believe that our market opportunity, distinctive products, and differentiated business model position us to grow our business profitably.